-Vibration in chainsaw is known to be a serious issue that will affect you when using your machine for a long period of time.
+Vibration in chainsaws is known to be a serious issue that will affect you when using your machine for a long period of time.
 Vibration is most evident in gas chainsaws and increases in line with the engine size.
-Anti-vibration systems help in reducing the burden and thus makes sawing more comfortable.
+Anti-vibration systems help in reducing the burden and thus make sawing more comfortable.

 An anti-vibration handle is essentially an isolator, that dampens vibration and therefore reduces fatigue and also extends the lifetime of the chainsaw.

 What chain brake does is that it stops the chainsaw if there is a sudden movement, for example, kickback, lessening the risk of injury.
-The chain brake can be manually controlled by pushing the top hand guard forward, and pulled back to release the break.
+The chain brake can be manually controlled by pushing the top hand guard forward and pulling back to release the break.

 All kinds of chainsaws, even electric ones require proper chain lubrication.
 Some chainsaws have manual oiling features where the operator has to press a button from time to time.

-Automatic oiling systems lubricate the chain as it is being used, no need for manual activation.
-These systems make sure that the chain is lubricated at all times without wasting oil, offering safer operation, more efficient cutting and extended lifetime for the chain.
+Automatic oiling systems lubricate the chain as it is being used, with no need for manual activation.
+These systems make sure that the chain is lubricated at all times without wasting oil, offering safer operation, more efficient cutting, and extended lifetime for the chain.